bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 For additional examples using Data Box, see [Getting Started with Azure Data Box]() in .NET.
 You can download the sample application and run it, or browse the code on GitHub.

 ## Set up your development environment
-Set up your development environment in Visual Studio so you're ready to try the code examples in this guide.
+Set up your development environment in Visual Studio so you're ready to try examples in this guide.

 ### Create a Windows console application project
 In Visual Studio, create a new Windows console application.
 The following steps show you how to create a console application in Visual Studio 2015.
 The steps are similar in other versions of Visual Studio.